top of page

 Colin Towns with family band Ian and Sarah Bull, will encourage mayhem and self-expression, interpreting dances from 1650 onwards - the first identifiably English dances.

-The Condiments are a 8 - 14 piece band of musicians playing a spicy fusion of Funk, Gypsy Jazz, Folk and a generous twist of Swing.
-Fronted by eclectic Singer Songwriter, Jacob Woods, who’s storytelling will take you on a journey of travel and self discovery, they galavant around the world busking and playing shows, picking up band members along the way.
+The Condiments are an 8 - 14 piece band of musicians playing a spicy fusion of Funk, Gypsy Jazz, Folk and a generous twist of Swing.
+Fronted by eclectic singer-songwriter Jacob Woods, whose storytelling will take you on a journey of travel and self-discovery, they galavant around the world busking and playing shows, picking up band members along the way.
 The Condiments deliver a smorgasbord of multicultural and multi-genre music, their music will have you up on your feet and dancing til your teeth fall out.

 Daniel Aaron